handiko/Improvement-to-an-existing-strategy/README.md

 ![](./improvement-opportunity.png)

 ## Basic Setup
-As the improvement discussed in this section is an additional buy limit posted after a sell signal is detected, we have to wait for a sell signal to appear first.
-The buy limit signal will have some dependencies on the sell signal.
-If we observe the picture above and the general idea behind it, it is mandatory to set the buy limit level at or near the TP level of the sell stop.
-This will result in the "price rebound" after the sell stop TP is triggered, then trigger the buy limit order.
-In other words, the buy limit order distance needs to be set as a sell-stop pending distance plus the sell-stop TP distance.
+This improvement involves placing an additional buy limit order after a sell signal is detected.
+The buy limit signal is therefore dependent on the initial sell signal.
+As shown in the image above, the buy limit order must be set at or near the take-profit (TP) level of the sell-stop order.
+This strategy is based on the expectation of a price rebound after the sell-stop's TP is triggered, which would then activate the buy limit order.
+Consequently, the distance of the buy limit order should be the sum of the sell-stop's pending distance and its TP distance.

 **_Buy Limit Distance = Sell Stop Pending Distance + Sell Stop TP Distance_**